 - And other cardiovascular events.

-Shady Grove Adventist Hospital offers cardiac rehabilitation in its newly renovated Center for Fitness and Health, located at 9715 Medical Center Drive in Rockville.
+Adventist HealthCare Shady Grove Medical Center offers cardiac rehabilitation in its newly renovated Center for Fitness and Health, located at 9715 Medical Center Drive in Rockville.
 About 24,000 patients are treated annually at the Center, which is Nationally Certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
 The Center is there every step of the way during a patient’s recovery, not only with monitored exercise, but with diet and nutrition guidance, emotional and spiritual support, and education and advice – including how to exercise at home and how to grocery shop for heart healthy food.

 Heart attack patients such as Karen Reed of Rockville, have expressed their positive experience with the Center stating, “[The Center for Fitness and Health] has been fantastic.
 I love the attention, the care and the monitoring.”